cobeylab/flu_strain_compare/README.md

 ## Running

-With your configuration file set up to your liking, running is as simple as
+With your configuration file set up to your liking, you can just run the container with the following commands:

 ```
 export flu_strain_compare_path=<ABSOLUTE PATH TO REPO DIRECTORY>
 docker run -v ${flu_strain_compare_path}:/app flu_strain_compare make_comparison_figure.py
 ```

+This will output a `*.png` figure to the `figures` directory and a `*.pse` file which you can open up on your local version of pymol.

 For Singularity: